 Sandra Riddell BA, PGDE, MSTAT

-Sandra is our Assistant Head of Training.
-She qualified from Cumbria Alexander Training School in 2005 following a career in health education.
+Sandra qualified from Cumbria Alexander Training School in 2005 following a career in health education.
 In addition to a successful one-to-one teaching practice in Edinburgh, she has delivered numerous group workshops and courses over the years.
 Her interest in functional anatomy and ‘body mapping’ inspires her teaching.
 Sandra finds the Alexander Technique wonderfully complements activities she enjoys, such as walking, chi-gung and meditation.

 Julia Roberts BSc, PhD, PGCE, MSTAT